awsdocs/aws-cdk-guide/v2/hello_world.md

      └─ [+] Delete
 ```

-This diff has four sections\.
+This diff has four sections:
-+ **IAM Statement Changes** and **IAM Policy Changes** \- These permission changes are there because we set the `AutoDeleteObjects` property on our Amazon S3 bucket\.
++ **IAM Statement Changes** and **IAM Policy Changes** – These permission changes are there because you set the `AutoDeleteObjects` property on your Amazon S3 bucket\.
 The auto\-delete feature uses a custom resource to delete the objects in the bucket before the bucket itself is deleted\.
 The IAM objects grant the custom resource's code access to the bucket\.
-+ **Parameters** \- The AWS CDK uses these entries to locate the Lambda function asset for the custom resource\.
++ **Parameters** – The AWS CDK uses these entries to locate the AWS Lambda function asset for the custom resource\.
-+ **Resources** \- The new and changed resources in this stack\.
++ **Resources** – The new and changed resources in this stack\.
 We can see the previously mentioned IAM objects, the custom resource, and its associated Lambda function being added\.
 We can also see that the bucket's `DeletionPolicy` and `UpdateReplacePolicy` attributes are being updated\.
 These allow the bucket to be deleted along with the stack, and to be replaced with a new one\.

-You may be curious about why we specified `RemovalPolicy` in our AWS CDK app but got a `DeletionPolicy` property in the resulting AWS CloudFormation template\.
-The AWS CDK uses a different name for the property\.
-This is because the AWS CDK default is to retain the bucket when the stack is deleted, while AWS CloudFormation's default is to delete it\.
+You may notice that we specified `RemovalPolicy` in our AWS CDK app but got a `DeletionPolicy` property in the resulting AWS CloudFormation template\.
+This is because the AWS CDK uses a different name for the property\.
+The AWS CDK default is to retain the bucket when the stack is deleted, while the AWS CloudFormation default is to delete it\.
 For more information, see [Removal policies](resources.md#resources_removal)\.

-It's informative to compare the output of cdk synth here with the previous output\.
-You can see the many additional lines of AWS CloudFormation template that the AWS CDK generated for us based on these relatively small changes\.
+To see your new AWS CloudFormation template, you can run cdk synth\.
+By making a few changes to your CDK app, your new AWS CloudFormation template now includes many additional lines of code compared to the original AWS CloudFormation template\.

 **Important**
 All AWS CDK v2 deployments use dedicated AWS resources to hold data during deployment\.
-Therefore, your AWS account and Region must be [bootstrapped](bootstrapping.md) to create these resources before you can deploy\.
+Therefore, your AWS environment must be [bootstrapped](bootstrapping.md) to create these resources before you can deploy\.
 If you haven't already bootstrapped, issue the following command:

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```

-Now let's deploy\.
+Next, deploy your app by running the following:

 ```
 cdk deploy
 ```

-The AWS CDK warns you about the security policy changes we've already seen in the diff\.
+The AWS CDK will inform you about the security policy changes we've already seen in the diff\.
 Enter y to approve the changes and deploy the updated stack\.
-The CDK Toolkit updates the bucket configuration as you requested\.
+The CDK CLI will deploy your stack to make your desired changes\.
+The following is an example output:

 ```
 HelloCdkStack: deploying...